10 critical dehydration signs & prevention tips

 • Excessive sweating: This can result from strenuous or endurance physical activity or exposure to hot weather conditions.

 • Increased urination: This can occur if you have diabetes or certain medications that can cause you to urinate more and lose fluid, such as diuretics or blood pressure medications.
-Also be mindful, that coffee/caffeine and alcohol can increase urination.
+Also, be mindful that coffee/caffeine and alcohol can increase urination.

 • Hot weather: Overheating due to hot temperatures can also cause dehydration.

-Tips to prevent dehydration
+How to prevent dehydration

 These tips can help you prevent dehydration, which is easier than treating it after it has already happened.